focus-editor/focus/LOG.md

 # TODO
-- Select text properly when clicking and dragging
+- Scroll when cursor is near border
+- Draw selection with rounded corners
 - Move cursor quicker with ctrl+arrows
 - Move viewport with alt+arrows
 - Support tab